mmcgraw73/sitx/README.md

 ## Features

-quickly update your localhost URL to point at the given value <br>
+** you will need to be subscribed to private modules to install via npm ** quickly update your localhost URL to point at the given value <br>
 - installed globally, navigate to the root directory
 - `$ cd online---frontend`